bioconda/bioconda.github.io/_sources/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst.txt

 For some tools we may have to copy other files into other directories, such as databases [6]_, but this is less common.

 Another tricky thing is compiling of C++ code, which can be a bit of a pain.
-For reasons [7]_, we need to use specific variables that point to the non-standard (it seems) places that conda stores its libraries and headers.
+It appears that we need to use specific variables that point to the non-standard (it seems) places where conda stores its libraries and headers.
 These are described `here <https://bioconda.github.io/contributor/guidelines.html#c-c>`_, and in particular for `zlib <https://bioconda.github.io/contributor/troubleshooting.html#zlib-errors>`_.
 You often will need to patch the ``make`` files and other compilation related scripts to use these variables, and also to use the ``--prefix=$PREFIX`` flag when running ``make install``.